In-Depth Analysis You Won’t Find Anywhere Else

 Anyone can see that “repetitively purchasing and reselling firearms” (like a dealer does) is distinctly different from “marketing, promoting, and selling the firearms” (like the judge says Remington does), regardless of how broadly anything is construed.
 Those concepts are not interchangeable.
 The judge either completely lost sight of the concept of “repetitively purchasing and reselling firearms” (which is the key concept in determining whether Remington is a dealer) or she proactively chose to ignore it.
 I’m not sure which.

-A manufacturer does not purchase and resell firearms, which is behavior that’s statutorily required to be considered a dealer.
+A manufacturer does not purchase and resell firearms.
 Instead, a manufacturer manufactures firearms from scratch and then sells them to wholesalers and/or retailers, without purchasing them from a third party and reselling them.
 That difference is not difficult to grasp and – once grasped – really cannot be overlooked, but the judge somehow managed to fail that test anyway

 In my view, the judge’s error on this point resulted largely from the PLCAA’s unfortunate reliance on preexisting law for the definitions of “dealer” and “engaged in the business,” which forces us to jump through a lot of hoops to reach any conclusion on the “seller” question.
 The judge either failed to jump through all those hoops properly, or she was not comfortable deciding on her own that manufacturers cannot be considered sellers under the PLCAA, given the obstacle course that must be traversed in order to reach that conclusion.
 Either way, it was the obstacle course itself – created by Congress – that allowed the judge’s error to happen.